 \section{Solvability certificates}

-In this section, we will apply Brouwer's fixed point theorem to the full AC power flow equations in \eqref{eq:PFbasic}.
-The central result for the existence of a steady state solution is introduced below. \begin{theorem} Let $\br{\pmb{V}_\s,\pmb{s}_\s}$ be any solution to the power flow equations \eqref{eq:PFbasic}.
+In this section, we will apply Brouwer's fixed-point theorem to the full AC power flow equations in \eqref{eq:PFbasic}.
+The central result for the existence of a steady-state solution is introduced below. \begin{theorem} Let $\pmb{V}_\s$ be a solution to the power flow equations \eqref{eq:PFbasic}.
 Define